 Who started National Smores Day?
 No one knows for sure, except that it's smack in the middle of the summer vacation and camping season and so....why not?

-This year, National Smores Day is observed on Thursday August 10, 2017 -- with a reason to start out the week with smores around the campfire, over the backyard grill, or even in the microwave!
+This year, National Smores Day is observed on Friday August 10, 2018 -- with a reason to start out the week with smores around the campfire, over the backyard grill, or even in the microwave.

 Could there be any better way to celebrate summer?
 Take a crunchy graham cracker, stuff it with sweet chocolate and chewy melted marshmallow -- and smores become a simple work of culinary genius that has been delighting kids of all ages for over 80 years.

-Usually credited to Girl Scout Loretta Scott Crew, her award-winning recipe entitled "Some Mores" first earned a place of honor in the 1927 Girl Scout handbook.
-Later known as s'mores -- and shortened further to "smores" -- the recipe endures as a sweet way to end the day outdoors.
+• The sweet invention is usually credited to Girl Scout Loretta Scott Crew.
+Her award-winning recipe entitled "Some Mores" first earned a place of honor in the Girl Scout handbook in 1927.

 How to make smores

 Usually listed as one of the top favorite campfire recipes smores are best prepared as the camp fire flames lower and the embers begin to glow: